ebotchway/luckyday/README.md

-# luckyday
+# LUCKYDAY

 A TV show helping leveling the play ground between the rich and the less privileged